-(1) All chemical dependency assessment only services are provided by a chemical dependency professional (CDP).

-(b) Has documented competency in clinical supervision; and

-(c) Is responsible for monitoring the continued competency of each CDP.
-The monitoring must include a semi-annual review of a sample of the clinical records kept by the CDP.

-(3) Each staff member that provides individual care has a copy of an initial tuberculosis (TB) screen or test and any subsequent screening or testing in their personnel file.

-(4) All staff members are provided annual training on the prevention and control of communicable disease, blood borne pathogens, and TB.
+- (1) All chemical dependency assessment only services are provided by a chemical dependency professional (CDP). - (2) There is a designated clinical supervisor who: - (a) Is a CDP; - (b) Has documented competency in clinical supervision; and - (c) Is responsible for monitoring the continued competency of each CDP.
+The monitoring must include a semi-annual review of a sample of the clinical records kept by the CDP. - (3) Each staff member that provides individual care has a copy of an initial tuberculosis (TB) screen or test and any subsequent screening or testing in their personnel file. - (4) All staff members are provided annual training on the prevention and control of communicable disease, blood borne pathogens, and TB.
 The training must be documented in the personnel file.